APPLYING TO THE MELLON RESEARCH SCHOLARS PROGRAM

 Research Faculty Mentor

 Candidates are encouraged to secure a faculty mentor within the humanities with whom to conduct research before applying to the Mellon Research Scholars program.
-This faculty mentor would guide the student in research during the full-time summer research experience (summer 2020) and during their final academic year (fall 2020-spring 2021).
-Within the Mellon online application, students should discuss the research they plan to conduct with their faculty mentor.
+This faculty mentor would guide the student in research during the full-time summer research experience (summer 2021) and during their final academic year (fall 2021-spring 2022).
+Within the Mellon Research Scholars online application, students should discuss the research they plan to conduct with their faculty mentor.
 Also, the letter of recommendation required for the Mellon application must come from this designated faculty mentor.

 Although recommended, securing a faculty mentor prior to applying for the Mellon program is not necessarily required.
 If students do not have a designated research faculty member, then applicants should discuss the types of research areas within the humanities that are most of interest to them and why.
 For information on how to secure a faculty member to conduct research with as an undergraduate, visit the Getting Started in Research webpage.